juliankim/awesome-web/README.md

 * [material-ui](https://material-ui.com/) - React components for faster and easier web development.
 #### Framework/Library
 * [svelte](https://svelte.dev/) - Svelte is a radical new approach to building user interfaces.
+* [vuejs](https://vuejs.org/) - Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 ## Backend
 * [django](https://www.djangoproject.com/) - The web framework for perfectionists with deadlines.
 ## Resource